LasseWolter/KatzenAnalyser/README.md

 Introduction
 ------------

-The testbed used for the experiments was build on top of the Katzenpost messaging client catshadow [3].
+The testbed used for the experiments was build on top of the Katzenpost messaging client [catshadow](https://github.com/katzenpost/catshadow).
 For the purpose of the simulation certain features catshadow provides, like an implementation of rendezvous point, weren’t relevant.
 Catshadow was merely used as it provided a relatively simple way to establish a message exchange over the katzenpost mixnet, which was essential for the investigations carried out by this research project.

 Features
 --------